Badami: History

-Pre-historic and epic
+Prehistoric and epic

 The Badami region was settled in pre-historic times, as is evidenced by megalithic dolmens.

 In the local tradition, the town of Badami is linked to the Agastya legend of the epics.
 In the Mahabharata, the asura Vatapi would become a goat, be cooked by his brother Ilvala, and be eaten.
 Following this, he would recollect in the stomach and tear himself out from the inside of the victim, killing the victim.
 When the sage Agastya arrives, Ilvala offers the goat to him.
 However, Agastya, who is known for his enormous powers of ingestion and digestion, kills Vatapi by digesting the meal and giving Vatapi no time to recollect.
 Agastya thus kills the demons Vatapi and Ilvala.
 This legend is believed to have played out near Badami, hence the names Vatapi and Agasthya lake.

 History

 Pulakeshin I an early ruler of the Chalukyas, is generally regarded as having founded the Badami Chalukya dynasty in 540.
 An inscription record of this king engraved on a boulder in Badami records the fortification of the hill above 'Vatapi' in 544.
 Pulakeshin's choice of this location for his capital was likely due to strategic considerations, as Badami is protected on three sides by rugged sandstone cliffs.
-His sons Kirtivarman I and his brother Mangalesha constructed the cave temples located there.
+His son Kirtivarman I and his brother Mangalesha constructed the cave temples located there.
 The Agastya lake (formerly Vatapi lake) is a man-made lake, a water infrastructure project completed in the 7th century, likely as a strategic source of water for the capital and around which many Hindu temples were constructed.

 Kirtivarman I strengthened Vatapi and had three sons, Pulakeshin II, Vishnuvardhana and Buddhavarasa, who were minors at the time of his death.
 Kirtivarman I's brother Mangalesha ruled the kingdom, as is mentioned in the Mahakuta Pillar inscription.
 In 610, the famous Pulakeshin II came to power and ruled between up to 642.
 Vatapi was the capital of the Early Chalukyas, who ruled much of Karnataka, Maharashtra, parts of Tamil Nadu and Andhra Pradesh between the 6th and 8th centuries.

 Under the Badami Chalukyas, Badami emerged as one of the regional centres of art in the Malprabha valley – a cradle of Hindu and Jain temple architecture schools.
 Both Dravida and Nagara styles of temples are found in Badami, along with those in Aihole, Pattadakal and Mahakuta.
 Many of the temples in Badami, such as the Eastern Bhutanatha group and the Jambulingesvara temple, were built between the 6th and 8th century.
 They are key to understanding the development of temple architecture and arts, as well as the Karnata tradition of arts around the mid 1st-millennium CE.